-In my humble opinion, cheese is the ultimate holiday entertaining food.
-It comes ready-made, requires minimal fuss and its creaminess adds an extravagance to any holiday table.
+In my humble opinion, cheese is the ultimate Easter entertaining food.
+It comes ready-made, requires minimal fuss and its creaminess adds an extravagance to any Easter table.
 Always make sure to have some wheels in the freezer that you can pop on a cheese plate at a moment's notice to make even your unexpected guests feel spoiled.

 A cheese board can be as simple as one cheese with a couple of pairings, or more elaborate like the ones below.
 Follow these simple tips and ideas to take your holiday entertaining up a notch or two.

 Selecting the Cheese